AlexRebula/JQuery-Plugins/aiiaWizard/README.md

 ### Animations

-Right now there is just one animation available and that is a default horizontal slide with no special easing effects whatsoever, but I'l try to improve that ASAP.
-It simply wasn't a prioprity right now.
+Right now there is just one animation available and that is a default horizontal slide with no special easing effects whatsoever.
+I'll try to improve that.

 ## Usage